Kotti/kotti_user_manual/docs/_build/html/_sources/kotti_basics/overview.txt

 up when the screen is tablet-size.
 There is a Welcome statement, instructions for logging in, configuring the site, viewing a list of available add-ons, and viewing documentation.
-The amusing footer is a signature of a software system called Pyramid that Kotti is build around.
+The amusing footer is a signature of a software system called Pyramid that Kotti uses as a foundation.

-All of this will change when new content is added.
+All of this will change when initial content is added.